ray-project/ray/doc/source/cluster/k8s-operator.rst

 Ray provides a `Kubernetes Operator`_ for managing autoscaling Ray clusters.
-Using the operator provides similar functionality to deploying a Ray cluster using the :ref:`Ray Cluster Launcher<ref-autoscaling>`.
+Using the operator provides similar functionality to deploying a Ray cluster using the Ray Cluster Launcher.
 However, working with the operator does not require running Ray locally -- all interactions with your Ray cluster are mediated by Kubernetes.

 The operator makes use of a `Kubernetes Custom Resource`_ called a *RayCluster*.